Early expansions of hominins out of Africa

-magnetostratigraphic dating of the lowest layer containing stone artefacts.
+magnetostratigraphic dating of the lowest layer containing what may possibly be stone artefacts.

 The oldest known human skeletal remains outside of Africa are from Dmanisi, Georgia (Dmanisi skull 4), and are dated to 1.8 Ma.
 These remains are classified as Homo erectus georgicus.

 Later waves of expansion are proposed around 1.4 Ma (early Acheulean industries), associated with Homo antecessor and 0.8 Ma (cleaver-producing Acheulean groups), associated with Homo heidelbergensis.

 Until the early 1980s, early humans were thought to have been restricted to the African continent in the Early Pleistocene, or until about 0.8 Ma; Hominin migrations outside East Africa were apparently rare in the Early Pleistocene, leaving a fragmentary record of events.

 Early dispersals

 Pre-Homo hominin expansion out of Africa is suggested by the presence of Graecopithecus and Ouranopithecus, found in Greece and Anatolia and dated to c.
 8 million years ago, but these are probably Homininae but not Hominini.
-Possibly related are the Trachilos footprints found in Crete, dated to close to 6 million years ago.
+Possibly related are the Trachilos footprints found in Crete, dated to close to 6 million years ago; the age of the footprints was later reestimated to be 6.05 million years ago, 0.35 million years older than previous estimations.
+Another reestimation by Willem Jan Zachariasse and Lucas Lourens interpret the purported footprints to have originated 3 million years ago and doubt if they were footprints or the hominins had made the footprints because of the shallow marine setting and the separation of Crete from mainland Greece and Turkey in the Late Pliocene by the South Aegean Basin.

-Australopithecina emerge about 5.6 million years ago, in East Africa (Afar Depression).
+Australopithecina emerged about 5.6 million years ago, in East Africa (Afar Depression).

-Gracile australopithecines (Australopithecus afarensis) emerge in the same region, around 4 million years ago.
+Gracile australopithecines (Australopithecus afarensis) emerged in the same region, around 4 million years ago.